tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 is expected other data plane technology model(s) will augment the TE generic YANG data model.

-Also, it is expected other YANG module(s) that model TE signaling protocols, such as RSVP-TE ({{RFC3209}}, {{!RFC3473}}), or Segment-Routing TE (SR-TE)
+Also, it is expected other YANG modules that model TE signaling protocols, such as RSVP-TE ({{RFC3209}}, {{!RFC3473}}), or Segment-Routing TE (SR-TE)
 {{?I-D.ietf-spring-segment-routing-policy}} will augment the generic TE YANG  module.

+# Terms and Conventions

-# Requirements Language
+## Requirements Language

 {::boilerplate bcp14}

+## Terminology

 The following terms are defined in {{!RFC6241}} and are used in this specification: